 Matt is known for being an exacting practitioner.
 He is appreciated by his clients for his straightforward, cost-effective, and prompt advice.
 Responsive and personable, Matt applies the insight of his years of experience across a broad range of legal work for insurers.
 He has a particular talent for conveying highly complex legal concepts, factual and expert material in an accessible, user friendly way.

 Matt has been listed as a finalist for the Lawyers Weekly Partner of the Year in Insurance for 2019.

 Matt is a member of the Australian and New Zealand Institute of Insurance and Finance (ANZIIF) and he sits on the ANZIF Claims Discussion Group Committee.
 He regularly presents seminars and workshops for his clients, the insurance industry, and professional service providers.
-He is also a member of the Australian Insurance Law Association and the Law Institute of Victoria.

 - Representing the interest of four major Australian general insurers in the class actions arising out of the devastating Black Saturday fires, through which our clients will collectively recover approximately $250 million.

 - Representing the interest of a number of major insurers in the Jack River and Mickleham-Kilmore class actions.

 - Defending a nurse and his employer in a Victorian Supreme Court proceeding against allegations he caused the plaintiff to suffer a massive stroke as a result of the negligent insertion of a catheter.
 The dispute was ultimately settled with nil contribution by our client.

 - Acting for the insurer of a liquidator in a Victorian Supreme Court proceeding against allegations of professional negligence, and misleading and deceptive conduct being pursued by a group of secured creditors which was resolved favorably.